-Renzo Piano, winner of the Pritzker Prize for Architecture in 1998, has designed several critically acclaimed art museums; foremost among them are the Beyeler Museum in Basel, the Menil Collection in Houston and Georges Pompidou Centre in Paris (in collaboration with Richard Rogers).
-He has been praised as an architect who has the genius to meld art, architecture, and advanced engineering to create some of the most remarkable museums in the world.
+Winner of the Pritzker Prize for Architecture in 1998, Renzo Piano has designed several critically acclaimed art museums; foremost among them are the Beyeler Museum in Basel, the Menil Collection in Houston and Centre Georges Pompidou in Paris (in collaboration with Richard Rogers).
+He has been praised as an architect who has the genius to meld art, architecture and advanced engineering to create some of the most remarkable museums in the world.

-In addition to his design for the Nasher Sculpture Center, Mr. Piano’s current projects include expansion of the Art Institute of Chicago; expansion of the High Museum of Art in Atlanta; new facilities for the Morgan Library in New York City; The California Academy of Sciences in San Francisco, CA; The New York Times building in New York City; and a master plan for Columbia University.
+In addition to his design for the Nasher Sculpture Center, Mr. Piano’s recent projects include expansions of the Art Institute of Chicago, the High Museum of Art in Atlanta, the Kimbell Art Museum in Fort Worth and the Los Angeles County Museum of Art; new facilities for the Morgan Library in New York City; The California Academy of Sciences in San Francisco, California; The New York Times building in New York City; and a master plan for Columbia University.